raymonable/mocapV2/README.md

 ### What does this program do?

 - Allow you to list your SteamVR trackers
-- Capture live tracker data (broken at the moment)
+- Capture live tracker data
 - Record tracker data at 60 frames per second

 ... all in one web API!